Make up artist celebrates Pride through breathtaking make-up artistry

-Celebrity make up artist Anna Lingus celebrates Pride through breathtaking make-up artistry
+Celebrity make up artist Anna Lingis celebrates Pride through breathtaking make-up artistry

-Renowned celebrity make up artist Anna Lingus is celebrating Pride through her artistry, having embarked on a captivating creative project in honor of the LGBTQ+ community through out June.
+Renowned celebrity make up artist Anna Lingis is celebrating Pride through her artistry, having embarked on a captivating creative project in honor of the LGBTQ+ community through out June.

 “Pride is a celebration of people coming together in love and friendship,” Anna says of the project.
 “It is about ‘acceptance, equality, celebrating the work of LGBTQ+ people, education in LGBTQ+ history and raising awareness of issues affecting the LGBTQ+ community.’”